 Another day, another gloomy headline for Toronto’s housing market.

-Demographia has just released its annual ‘Housing Affordability Survey‘ and has ranked Toronto as the 21st out of 293 cities around the world for unaffordability.
-This is up from 28th place the year before.
+Demographia has just released its annual ‘Housing Affordability Survey‘ and has ranked Toronto as the 10th out of 293 cities around the world for unaffordability.
+This is up way from 21st place the year before.

 The report measures middle-income housing affordability in 92 major metropolitan housing markets, which includes Australia, Canada, Hong Kong, Ireland, Japan, New Zealand, Singapore, the United Kingdom and the United States.